How can you support anti-trafficking efforts in Washington State and the US?

 Make a donation to WARN!
 Your donation goes directly to support victims of human trafficking who have recently escaped their exploitative circumstances.
 To give, go to our DONATE page.
 Check donations made out to IRC/WARN may be sent to P.O.
 Box 4548, Seattle WA 98194-0548.

 Survivors of human trafficking must often start life anew.
 In order to do so, those we serve are in need of basic items to secure their well-being.
-Please donate new or gently used items.
+Please donate gift cards that will empower the victims and survivors served by WARN to prioritize these needs.
 For more information, contact us at email@example.com.
+Gift cards may be sent to WARN, P.O.
+Box 4548, Seattle WA 98194-0548.

 • Food Cards to Safeway, Fred Meyer, etc